apc-llc/apc-llc.github.io/_posts/2014-06-02-high-performance-computing-on-graphics-processing-units-perm-state-university-russia.md

 thumbnail_path: blog/2014-06-02-high-performance-computing-on-graphics-processing-units-perm-state-university-russia/psu_logo.png
 ---

-Applied Parallel Computing LLC delivered a GPU computing training at the "High Performance Computing on GPUs" conference, Perm State University, Russia
+Applied Parallel Computing LLC has delivered a GPU computing training at the "High Performance Computing on GPUs" conference, Perm State University, Russia

 Nothing found related to this post in the assets\img\blog directory